NextByteDev/ai-text-generator/README.md

 # ai-text-generator
-A simple AI-powered text generator using OpenAI's API.
+A safe, local AI-powered project with no API keys needed.